galacticcouncil/hydration-docs/docs/dev_math.md

 ### HDX

-Omni pool math implementation can be found in hdx module.
+The HydraDX Omnipool math implementation can be found in the hdx module.

 It has similar methods as xyk but different parameters are needed.